hexufo/misc/README.md

 This repository contains miscellaneous scripts:

-- adatube: get the latest video titles and links from the adafruit youtube channel.
 - cmdfoo: search commandlinefu.com database from the shell using the api.
 - cmdfoornd: get a random command from commandlinefu.com.
-- eevblogtube: get the latest video titles and links from the eevblog youtube channel.
-- elilivetube: get the latest video titles and links from the "eli the computer guy live" youtube channel.
-- elitube: get the latest video titles and links from the "eli the computer guy" youtube channel.
-- elnmore: get the latest video titles and links from the "electronics and more" youtube channel.
 - expandurl: expands shortened urls using the longurl.org api.
 - getexternalip: get the external ip randomly from a list of web sites.
 - github-random-avatar: download a random avatar image from github.